0x80/typed-firestore-server/README.md

 ## Keep Select Separate from Query

-The functions that work with collections should look very familiar, but there also lies a problem:
+The functions that work with collections should look very familiar, with the exception of the `select` option.

-The optional `select` statement should **ALWAYS** be defined separately from the query, otherwise the returned type will not be narrowed correctly.
+A `select` should always be defined separately from the query, otherwise the returned type will not be narrowed correctly.

-Because the query part is still the original Firestore API, nothing will prevent you from using a select on the query, but as a result your data will **not be typed correctly** and it could lead to **painful mistakes**, so try to keep this in mind!
+Because the query part is still the original Firestore API, nothing will prevent you from using a `select` on the query directly, but it will be detected at runtime and an error will be thrown.

-To be clear, the risk itself is not caused by this library.
-Using `.select("a", "b", "c")` the standard way is always risky, because you would have to align it manually with a `Pick<T, 'a' | 'b' | 'c'>`, which is obviously worse.
+## Limit Disables Batching

+If you use a `limit` on the query, it will be detected and the default batching mechanism will be disabled.
+As a result, all documents will be fetched in one go.
+Firestore has a limit of `1000` documents per query.

 ## API